 \subsection{Autoencoder Evaluation and Latent Space Analysis}

-We assessed the VAE's reconstruction performance on a held-out test set, where it achieved an average all-atom RMSD of $\approx$0.12Å and a perfect sequence recovery rate of 1.
-Beyond reconstruction, we analyzed the properties of the learned latent space. t-SNE visualization of the latent variables (\cref{fig:latent_analysis}, left) reveals distinct clusters corresponding to different amino acid residue types, indicating that latent variables effectively capture residue-specific features.
-In addition, we see that structurally (GLN/GLU, ASN/ASP) as well as chemically similar amino acids (aromatics like PHE/TYR/TRP) cluster together, indicating that the latent space also captures biophysically relevant features.
+We assessed the VAE's reconstruction performance on a held-out test set, where it achieved a mean all-atom RMSD $\approx$0.12Å and a perfect sequence recovery rate of 1.
+Beyond reconstruction, we analyzed the properties of the latent space. t-SNE visualization of the latent variables (\cref{fig:latent_analysis}, left) reveals distinct clusters corresponding to different amino acid residue types, indicating that latent variables effectively capture residue-specific features.
+In addition, we see that structurally (GLN/GLU, ASN/ASP) as well as chemically similar amino acids (aromatics like PHE/TYR/TRP) cluster together, indicating the latent space captures biophysically relevant features.\looseness=-1

 To further probe the learned representation, we conducted a simple perturbation experiment: after encoding a protein, the latent variables associated with a single residue were perturbed with varying magnitudes.
 We observe that such localized perturbations to a single residue's latent vector predominantly impact the reconstruction of that specific residue, leaving other residues almost unaffected (\cref{fig:latent_analysis}, right; {\textbf{red}}: sequence reconstruction loss, {\textbf{blue}}: structure reconstruction loss).
 This ``local behavior'' of the latent representation is noteworthy: Although both the encoder and decoder use transformer architectures capable of modeling long-range dependencies and jointly process the entire protein and all latent variables, our analysis suggests that each per-residue latent variable primarily encapsulates information pertinent to its own corresponding residue, rather than distributing information non-locally.\looseness=-1